ubuntu/ubuntu-project-docs/SRU Documentation Reboot.rst

    compromise, additionally fixing only the most recent one is acceptable.
 Rationale: a user facing this class of regression will at least have an upgrade path available to them that fixes it.
-2. **When you don’t want to fix a subsequent interim release at all:** we recognise that making it a hard requirement to fix all subsequent interim releases would mandate more work, and that a team may not have the resources available to fix and verify (say) an LTS as well as a subsequent interim release that has fewer users.
-We wouldn’t want to block a fix from landing at all, so we are not making it a hard requirement that subsequent interim releases be fixed.
+2. **When you don't want to fix a subsequent interim release at all:** we recognise that making it a hard requirement to fix all subsequent interim releases would mandate more work, and that a team may not have the resources available to fix and verify (say) an LTS as well as a subsequent interim release that has fewer users.
+We wouldn't want to block a fix from landing at all, so we are not making it a hard requirement that subsequent interim releases be fixed.
 However, we strongly recommend that subsequent interim releases be fixed, and it is our expectation that normally uploaders will ensure this.
-If you are unable to do this, then please: 1) create and mark bug tasks against the subsequent affected releases “Won’t Fix”; and 2) explicitly state in the bug that you are deliberately seeking to fix a release without fixing the subsequent releases.
+If you are unable to do this, then please: 1) create and mark bug tasks against the subsequent affected releases "Won't Fix"; and 2) explicitly state in the bug that you are deliberately seeking to fix a release without fixing the subsequent releases.
 An SRU team member may then accept your upload at their discretion and on a case-by-case